westis/duv-next/draft.md

 ## Conclusion

-This PRD provides a comprehensive overview of the DUV Ultramarathon Statistics website project using Next.js, incorporating the latest Next.js 14+ features and best practices.
-It includes detailed descriptions of core functionalities, API endpoints, current file structure, additional requirements, and guidelines for naming conventions, style, accessibility, localization, and SEO.
+This Product Requirements Document (PRD) provides a comprehensive overview of the DUV Ultramarathon Statistics website project using Next.js 14.
+It includes detailed descriptions of core functionalities, API endpoints, file structure, additional requirements, and guidelines for naming conventions, style, accessibility, localization, and SEO.
 The aim is to ensure clear alignment among developers and stakeholders to facilitate efficient development and implementation of the project.

+By following this PRD, the development team can effectively build the DUV Ultramarathon Statistics website using Next.js 14, ensuring that all functionalities are implemented according to the specified requirements and the latest best practices.